Subspace Clustering through Sub-Clusters: Clustering Accuracy

+\begin{defn} We say a subspace clustering algorithm has sub-cluster preserving property if it produces sub-clusters $\lbrace \mathbf{Y}_{\mathcal{C}_i} \rbrace_{i=1}^n$ each containing points from only one subspace. \end{defn} If the uniformly maximal affinity vectors have small entries, corresponding to large angles, we would expect that Algorithm~\ref{sub:algo:sbsc} (SBSC) to have sub-cluster preserving property.

-In constructing the affinity matrix $\mathbf{D}$, a desired property is: points that concentrate around same subspace have relatively bigger affinities hence smaller distances between each other, this property can be formally defined as: \begin{defn} We say $\mathbf{Y}_{\mathcal{C}_i}$ has the correct neighborhood property with distance function $d(\cdot,\cdot)$ if
+In constructing the affinity matrix $\mathbf{D}$, we want the following property: two sub-clusters that belong to the same subspace have bigger affinities, hence smaller distances, than sub-clusters that belong to different subspaces. \begin{defn} We say $\mathbf{Y}_{\mathcal{C}_i}$ has the correct neighborhood property with distance function $d(\cdot,\cdot)$ if